 Pharmacy Practice - Graduate Program

-The Department of Pharmacy Practice at Purdue University has a longstanding claim to national prominence.
+The Department of Pharmacy Practice at Purdue University is one of the three departments comprising the College of Pharmacy.
+The Department of Pharmacy Practice has a longstanding claim to national prominence.
 Graduates of the Purdue program are in great demand.
 They have been educated in the principles and techniques of research and encouraged to develop sound teaching skills through course work and supervised experience.

 The mission of the graduate program in the Department of Pharmacy Practice is to develop scientists and faculty to become progressive leaders in a dynamic health system in:

 3. Science of education

 At Purdue, the Department of Pharmacy Practice, within the College of Pharmacy, offers Master of Science and Doctor of Philosophy degrees in the majors of Pharmacy Administration and Clinical Pharmaceutical Sciences.